Qazeer/artefacts.help/pages/windows/registry_services.md

 ### Overview

+Windows services are programs that operate in the background and conform to the interface rules and protocols of the `Service Control Manager (SCM)` (the component responsible for managing Windows services).
+Services can be implemented as binaries or `Dynamic Link Libraries (DLL)`.
+The services implemented as `DLL` are loaded and executed by an instance of the `Service Host` (`svchost.exe`) process.

 The `Services` registry key **hold the configuration information of the installed Windows services**: name, display name, image path, start mode, service type, required privileges if any, etc.